jacekschae/learn-datomic-course-files/README.md

 ## Course files

-The code in this repo includes one folder - `increments` - code for the start of each video (if you get lost somewhere along the way just copy the content of the video you are starting and continue).
+The code in this repo includes two folders - `increments` - code for the start of each video (if you get lost somewhere along the way just copy the content of the video you are starting and continue). `cheffy` this is the start of the project / course.
+It's the same code as in `increments/06-start`

 ### Clone